 Franchising – Cons

-You will be ultimately responsible for the success or failure of your particular franchise, and that means you should still feel the pressure of being ‘where the buck stops’ – don’t view franchising as an easy ride.
+- You will be ultimately be responsible for the success or failure of your particular franchise.
+That means you should still feel the pressure of being ‘where the buck stops’ – don’t view franchising as an easy ride.

 But if you are confident of being able to keep on top of things from day one, without crumbling under the pressure, there is no reason why any of these issues should prevent you from using franchising as a way to launch a company of your own.